JulianMH/NounPhraseJS/API.md

 It has one additional parameter:

 - word_window_radius determines how many words before and after each word are fed into the network.
-A value of 2 means that a total of 2 + 1 + 2 = 5 words are the input of the network.
+A value of 2 means that a total of 2 (words to the left) + 1 (actual word) + 2 (words to the right) = 5 words are the input of the network.

 ![Image of word window network](http://i.imgur.com/uigYTT6.png)